Vic-More/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-that prints the result of POWER divided by DIVIDE, followed by a new line
+that displays the result of BREATH to the power LOVE